Survival Strength

 Dynamic Stretching

 Start each session with 5 minutes of dynamic stretching.
-Leg swings, arm circles, and lunges with a twist prepare your muscles for fast, explosive action.
+Leg swings, arm circles, and lunge-to-stretches with a twist prepare your muscles for fast, explosive action.

 Yoga for Flexibility